netscale-technologies/netcomp_rcp_doc/doc/timeslots.md

 ### patch_timeslot
 This API can be "patch" an existing a timeslot.
-Only field `duration_secs` will be updated.
-If the timeslot has a history of changes, last change updating `duration_secs` (if existing) will be updated too.
+If the timeslot has a history of changes, the call will fail.

 |Field|Type|Mandatory|Description
 |---|---|---|---